-- (1) Any office-bearer or official of a representative trade union is entitled to enter the employer's premises in order to recruit members or communicate with members, or otherwise serve members interests. - (2) A representative trade union is entitled to hold meetings with employees outside their working hours at the employer's premises. - (3) The members of a representative trade union are entitled to vote at the employer's premises in any election or ballot contemplated in the trade union's constitution.
+- (1) Any office-bearer or official of a representative trade union is entitled to enter the employer's premises in order to recruit members or communicate with members, or otherwise serve members interests. - (2) A representative trade union is entitled to hold meetings with employees outside their working hours at the employer's premises.

-Above n 1.
+3 Above n 1.